 These amazing workshops will jump-start your conference with great, actionable content you can take back to your facility.
 There is no extra charge for these 3-hour workshops, but space is limited, so register early to ensure you get your first choice!

 A. Beyond the Basics: Advanced Level Lessons in Total Joint Success

 Take your outpatient total joints program to the next level.
 Learn how to enhance outcomes, maximize profits and attract new patients to capitalize on surgery's hottest specialty.
 Nearly a million patients undergo same-day knee and hip procedures in the United States each year, and by 2030, that number will triple.
 Whether you're in an ASC or an acute-care facility, this advanced course will show you how to build and grow a successful same-day total joint program from the team at Excelsior Orthopedics in Amherst, N.Y., one of the leading same-day total joint programs in the country.
 View our Q&A with David Uba here.

 Nicholas Violante, DO, Excelsior Orthopedics

 David Uba, MBA, CEO of Excelsior Orthopedics

 B. You're Not a Born Leader!
 Most leaders are made, not born.
 Cultivate transformational leadership abilities in yourself and others so that you can accelerate lasting, meaningful change — and inspire your staff to follow.
 You'll also learn proven strategies to engage physicians.
-Workshop presenters are Johns Hopkins Hospital anesthesiologist Chet Wyman, MD, who lectures extensively on affecting change and improving patient care, and John R. Verbus, MPH, senior vice president & chief operating officer at Frederick (Md.)
-Memorial Hospital.
+Workshop presenters are Johns Hopkins Hospital anesthesiologist Chet Wyman, MD, who lectures extensively on affecting change and improving patient care, and Ali Ullah, MBA, Founder and Principal at K2 Healthcare Consulting, Dallas, TX.